 You can’t beat the smell of a banana loaf baking in the morning.
-This one looked good enough to eat even before it went in!
+This peanut butter and banana loaf cake looked good enough to eat even before it went in!

 I added several large spoonfuls of smooth peanut butter to the cake batter before mixing it in and pouring it into the loaf tin.

 While it baked the delicious smell of cake pervaded the house and we couldn’t wait for it to be ready.

 The loaf recipe is a Mary Berry recipe I always use, so I knew it would be good.
 The addition of peanut butter would hopefully make the flavour even better!

 This loaf looked so pretty after baking I couldn’t stop snapping pics of it…

 The last step was to smother it in caramel buttercream icing.

 Well nearly the last step, then we scoffed it.

 Adapted from Mary Berry’s Baking Bible (Banana loaf, p.
 207)